Chronos-Vault/chronos-vault-docs/docs/formal-verification/verify-yourself.md

 cd Chronos-Vault/formal-proofs && lake build
 ```

-If you see "All proofs verified ✅", you've independently confirmed that our 35 security theorems are mathematically correct.
+If you see "All proofs verified ✅", you've independently confirmed that our 35 security theorems are mathematically correct

 **No trust required.
 Just mathematics.**